pavlobaron/TweeFT/README.md

 The sender and the receiver accounts must be friends and thus be able to send each other direct messages.
 Furthermore, one needs some "worker" accounts which will participate in file transfer.
-These worker accounts shouldn't protect their tweets since TweeFT directyl and automatically creates friendships without any "third" media like email.
+These worker accounts shouldn't protect their tweets since TweeFT directly and automatically creates friendships without any "third" media like email.

 In the handshake phase, the sender tells the receiver that it wants to send a file with a given name and a unique key it uses for transfer.
 The receiver tells the sender a unique